Abandoned & Little-Known Airfields:

 A circa 2000-2005 USGS aerial photo looking south at the former Richards-Gebaur AFB,

-showing the massive airfield going to waste.
+showing the massive airfield going to waste, but still largely intact at that point.

 A 2002 photo by Tim Tyler of the entrance sign of the former Richards-Gebaur Memorial Airport.